|Click here to find out how to join the quest|

 "How will I know it's you doing the tugging?"
 Fortis asked.

 "I shall tug thrice then twice then thrice again."
 Tucking the cryptex down deep inside the pocket of his tunic, a brigand sword hidden under the fabric on his hip, Phidelio stood erect and walked into the darkness.

 Fortis tied the other end of the rope around a tree trunk.
 Seconds passed with nothing happening.
 Finally, Fortis felt the rope tug three times, two times, and three times again.

 "He made it!"
 Fortis cheered.

-Word of Sophia's legendary leap spread through the dimensions, giving rise to the traditional observance of Saliolum (translated Leap Day).
-The Anglers of Sapientiae (as Fighting Fishermen Phidelio and Fortis preferred to be called) gained fame too, and they feared if their identities became known, the cryptex would be in danger of being taken.
+Word of Sophia's legendary leap quickly spread through the dimensions, giving rise to the traditional observance of Saliolum (translated Leap Day).
+The Anglers of Sapientiae (as Phidelio and Fortis preferred to be called) gained fame too, and they feared if their identities became known, the cryptex would be in danger of being taken.
 After several years of living as vagabonds, the anglers grew weary of being on the run.

-The fishermen dubbed their offspring the Knaights of the Firmament, their sigil bearing a five-petaled rosette, one petal for each of the children--the center of the rosette containing the symbol of the omniverse--a symbol unrecognized by those in Dimension Q who by and large believed their planet was the center of the universe and that there were only three dimensions: height, width, and depth.
+The fishermen dubbed their offspring the Knaights of the Firmament.
+For their sigil they chose a rosette, as was fashionable at the time.
+The rosette is five-petaled, with one petal for each of the children.
+The center of the rosette contains the symbol of the omniverse—a symbol unrecognized by those in Dimension Q who by and large believed their planet was the center of the universe and that there were only three dimensions: height, width, and depth.

-Over the intervening centuries, the Saliolum holiday fell out of fashion, and the expensive Cryptex Crusades were called off.
-Now and then, searches for the cryptex have been initiated, all eventually abandoned as fruitless.
-It appeared the last scroll of Sapientiae had been lost.
+When the Age of Enlightenment advanced thinking and exploration in Dim Q, the Knaights were forced to employ more complicated measures to keep the cryptex hidden.
+Over the intervening centuries, several searches for the cryptex have been initiated, all eventually abandoned as fruitless.
+Consensus was the last scroll of Sapientiae had been lost.
 That is until ...

-That can't be good.
+"That can't be good."